SS Telefon: Fate

 Kinneil foundered following a collision with the German steamship Denebola on 30 October 1913, 75 miles west of the Scaw, Denmark in the Skagerrak, while on voyage from Vilajoki, Finland to Bo'ness carrying pit props.
 The crew of 18 and the one passenger on board were all rescued.

 Legacy

-Telefon Bay where she was beached awaiting repair in 1909 and the adjacent Telefon Ridge, on Deception Island, in the South Sandwich Islands of Antarctica are both named after the ship.
+Telefon Bay where she was beached awaiting repair in 1909 and the adjacent Telefon Ridge, on Deception Island, in the South Shetland Islands of Antarctica are both named after the ship.